 Starting with Newton, keystone supports upgrading both with and without downtime.
-In order to support this, there are two separate branches (all under keystone/common/sql/migrations): the expand and the contract branch.
+In order to support this, there are three separate migration repositories (all under keystone/common/sql/legacy_migrations) that match the three phases of an upgrade (schema expansion, data migration, and schema contraction):

-May also contain data migrations to ensure new tables/columns are fully populated with data from the old schema.

-contract Run after all old code versions have been upgraded to running the new code, so remove any old schema columns/tables that are not used by the new version of the code.
+- expand_repo For additive schema modifications and triggers to ensure data is kept in sync between the old and new schema until the point when there are no keystone instances running old code. - data_migration_repo To ensure new tables/columns are fully populated with data from the old schema. - contract_repo Run after all old code versions have been upgraded to running the new code, so remove any old schema columns/tables that are not used by the new version of the code.
 Drop any triggers added in the expand phase.